Teaching Kids to Be Smart About Social Media

 - volunteer or get involved with a campaign, nonprofit, or charity

-- enhance their creativity through the sharing of ideas, music, and art
+- enhance their creativity by sharing ideas, music, and art

 - meet and interact with others who share similar interests

-- 17% of teens say they've been contacted online by someone they didn't know in a way that made them feel scared or uncomfortable
+- been contacted online by someone they didn't know in a way that made them feel scared or uncomfortable

-- 30% of teens say they've received online advertising that was inappropriate for their age
+- received online advertising that was inappropriate for their age

-- 39% of teens admitted to lying about their age to gain access to websites
+- lied about their age to get access to websites

 Concerns and Consequences

-In addition to problems like cyberbullying and online predators, kids also can face the possibility of a physical encounter with the wrong person.
+Besides problems like cyberbullying and online predators, kids also can face the possibility of a physical encounter with the wrong person.
 Many newer apps automatically reveal the poster's location when they're used.
-This can tell anyone out there exactly where to find the person using the app.
+This can tell anyone exactly where to find the person using the app.

-Posting an inappropriate photo can damage a kid's reputation in ways that may cause problems years later — such as when a potential employer or college admissions officer does a background check.
-And if a kid sends a mean-spirited tweet as a joke, it could be very hurtful to someone else and even taken as a threat.
+Posting an inappropriate photo can damage a reputation and cause problems years later — such as when a potential employer or college admissions officer does a background check.
+And sending a mean-spirited text, even as a joke, can be very hurtful to someone else and even taken as a threat.

-Spending too much time on social media can be a downer, too.
-By seeing how many "friends" others have and viewing pictures of them having fun, kids may feel worse about themselves or feel they don't measure up to their peers.
+Spending too much time on social media can be a downer too.
+Seeing how many "friends" others have and the pictures of them having fun can make kids feel bad about themselves or like they don't measure up to their peers.

-It's important to be aware of what your kids are doing online, but prying too much can alienate them and damage the trust you've built together.
-The key is to stay involved in a way that makes your kids understand that you respect their privacy but want to make sure they're safe
+It's important to be aware of what your kids do online.
+But snooping can alienate them and damage the trust you've built together.
+The key is to stay involved in a way that makes your kids understand that you respect their privacy but want to make sure they're safe.

 - Be nice.
-Mean behavior is just as unacceptable in the virtual world as it is in the real world.
-Make it clear that you expect your kids to treat others with respect and courtesy, and to never post hurtful or embarrassing messages about others.
-And ask them to always tell you about any harassing or bullying messages that others may post.
+Mean behavior is not OK.
+Make it clear that you expect your kids to treat others with respect, and to never post hurtful or embarrassing messages.
+And ask them to always tell you about any harassing or bullying messages that others post.

 - Think twice before hitting "enter."
 Remind teens that what they post can be used against them.
 For example, letting the world know that you're off on vacation or posting your home address gives would-be robbers a chance to strike.
 Teens also should avoid posting specific locations of parties or events, as well as phone numbers.

 - Follow the "WWGS?"
 (What Would Grandma Say?) rule.
-Teach kids that "once it's out there, you can't get it back."
-They shouldn't share anything on social media that they wouldn't want their teachers, college admissions officers, future bosses — and yes, grandma — to see.
+Teach kids not to share anything on social media that they wouldn't want their teachers, college admissions officers, future bosses — and yes, grandma — to see.

 - Use privacy settings.
-Privacy settings are important, and to highlight their importance, go through the settings together to make sure your kids understand each one.
-Also, explain that passwords are there to protect them against things like identity theft and should never be shared with anyone (even a boyfriend, girlfriend, or best friend).
+Privacy settings are important.
+Go through them together to make sure your kids understand each one.
+Also, explain that passwords are there to protect them against things like identity theft.
+They should never share them with anyone, even a boyfriend, girlfriend, or best friend.

 - Don't "friend" strangers.
 "If you don't know them, don't friend them."
 This is a plain, simple — and safe — rule of thumb.

-So, how can you drive these messages home?
-One way is to make a "social media agreement" with your kids — a real contract they can sign.
-In it, they can agree to protect their own privacy, consider their reputation, and not give out personal information.
-Furthermore, they promise to never use technology to hurt anyone else (through bullying or gossip).
+Consider making a "social media agreement" with your kids — a real contract they can sign.
+In it, they agree to protect their own privacy, consider their reputation, and not give out personal information.
+They also promise not to use technology to hurt anyone else through bullying or gossip.

 And don't forget: Setting a good example through your own virtual behavior can go a long way toward helping your kids use social media safely.